Maik-0000FF/VelocityNvim/README.md

 **A:** VelocityNvim offers a different approach using native vim.pack architecture.
 This means no plugin manager dependencies, direct Git-based management, and you learn transferable Neovim skills.
 It provides solid performance and deeper understanding of Neovim's internals.

 ### **Q: Does VelocityNvim work with Neovim 0.10?**
 **A:** VelocityNvim requires Neovim 0.11+ for modern vim.lsp.config API.
-This ensures cutting-edge LSP performance and stability.
+This ensures improved LSP performance and stability.

 ### **Q: How fast is VelocityNvim?**
 **A:** Startup time averages ~0.22s with 26 plugins on modern hardware.
 The native vim.pack approach eliminates plugin manager overhead.